meta-llama/llama-stack-client-kotlin/examples/android_app/README.md

 # Framework Details
 ## Remote
 ### Agents
 The demo app defaults to use agent in the chat.
 You can switch between simple inference workflow or agent workflow by setting `boolean useAgent`.
 We also added `CustomTools.kt` as an example to add client customized tools.
-When selecting `Remote` mode, the app will setup a new remote agent and create a new session for running turns.
-NOTE: In Agent workflow, the chat history including images are stored per Agent session on the server side.
+When selecting `Remote` or 'Local' mode, the app will setup a new remote or local agent and create a new session for running turns.

+In Agent workflow, the chat history including images are stored per Agent session on the server side.
 There is no need to look up for chat history in the app unless you are running image reasoning.
 * Llama Stack agent is capable of running multi-turn inference using both customized and built-in tools (exclude 1B/3B Llama models).
 Here is an example creating the agent configuration
 ```
         val agentConfig =